nkyorov/terraform-oidc-ci-cd/docs/azure-oidc-configuration.md

 # Using OIDC to Authenticate from GitHub Actions to Azure for Terraform deployments
 ## Overview
-OIDC allows your GitHub Actions workflows to access resources in Azure, without needing to store the Azure credentials as long-lived GitHub secrets.

 You need to configure a federated identity credential on a service principal or a managed identity:
 - **User Assigned Managed Identity**: does not require elevated permissions in Azure Active Directory and has a longer token timeout.
 - **Service Principals (App Registrations)**: requires permission to create Applications in Azure Active Directory.